Funding Opportunities

 About the Fellowship

-Doctoral Fellowships were available through a new eight-campus initiative for individuals interested in pursuing careers as educators and scholars in the field of Archival Studies and who entered a doctoral program in Fall 2011.
+Doctoral Fellowships in Archival Studies are no longer being offered.
+They were available through a new eight-campus initiative for individuals interested in pursuing careers as educators and scholars in the field of Archival Studies and who entered a doctoral program in Fall 2011.
 The Archival Education and Research Fellowships aimed to strengthen doctoral-level education in Archival Studies, build the cohort of archival educators and increase its diversity, and promote a broad base of rigorous archival scholarship.

 Before applying for the Fellowship, applicants were encouraged to review the scope of the eight participating programs and to apply only to those that best matched their personal intellectual interests.
 Information about the participating institutions and their specializations in Archival Studies, including links to their program's homepage, can be found here.